11 questions answered about eCheck payments

 - The customer’s bank: A Receiving Depository Financial Institution (RDFI) receives the request, verifies that the funds are available, debits the customer’s account and credits the business account.

 While ACH funds have taken a few days to post in the past, the National Automated Clearinghouse Association (Nacha), which oversees ACH, has enabled new capability that now makes same-day funding possible.

 7. Can electronic check acceptance help a business increase revenue?

 Yes. eCheck payments help businesses keep payments coming in because checking account numbers rarely change as often as credit card numbers, so there’s less likelihood for payment breakage.

 While eCheck acceptance can be good for any type of business, the payment type is especially well suited to the following:

-With ACH moving the funds for eChecks, banks talk directly to other banks.
+- Businesses that accept large payments With ACH moving the funds for eChecks, banks talk directly to other banks.
 By eliminating the middlemen involved in processing credit card payments, businesses save money by avoiding interchange fees.
 If your business regularly processes payments in the hundreds or thousands of dollars, you can potentially save a significant amount of money by accepting electronic check payments.

 Following are five major security components for eCheck transactions:

-For example, if a merchant want to accept eChecks at the point of sale, they will need a check scanner.
+For example, if a merchant wants to accept eChecks at the point of sale, they will need a check scanner.
 If they want to accept eChecks online, they will need payments software equipped to accept this payment type.

 The more payment options a customer has, the more likely they are to spend their money and return to the business.
 By accepting eChecks, a business naturally expands its revenue potential.